+Excitement Turns Into Panic.
 And so it began…by “years ago,” my client meant he and his partner had paid their loan off in the late 1980s.
-A further investigation revealed that this old lien was formerly owned by 3 partners, and as my clients’ luck would have it, all were now deceased.
+A further investigation revealed that this old lien was formerly owned by three partners, and as my clients’ luck would have it, all were now deceased.
 We would soon learn that their accountant was deceased.
-So too was their lawyer.
+So, too, was their lawyer.
 Only one of the partners had a surviving spouse.
-My client’s excitement quickly turned into frustration, slowly deteriorating into panic, and without proper legal intervention, was on a clear trajectory to major disappointment.
-Suffice to say, it was only several months later, after much anguish and additional legal expense, that the deal thankfully closed.
+My client’s excitement quickly turned into frustration, slowly deteriorating into panic and, without proper legal intervention, was on a clear trajectory to major disappointment.
+Suffice to say, it was only several months later—after much anguish and additional legal expense—that the deal thankfully closed.